rqlite/rqlite/CLUSTER_MGMT.md

 This entire example assumes, for the sake of clarity, that all nodes are running on the same host.

 # Dealing with failure
+It is the nature of clustered systems, nodes can fail at anytime.
+Depending on the size of your cluster, it will tolerate various amounts of failure.
+With a 3-node cluster, it can tolerate the failure of a single node, including the leader.

+If an rqlite process crashes, it is safe to simply to restart it.
+The node will pick up any changes that happened on the cluster while it was down.

 # Growing a cluster